oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-SIEM Solution | Not Configured | SIEM Solution configuration is custom to each agency based on its specific requirements.
+SIEM Solution | Not Configured | SIEM Solution configuration is custom to each organisation based on its specific requirements.
 This blueprint does not specify a SIEM and as such does not offer configuration guidance, however Agencies should consider their operational requirements in this area.
 This blueprint provides guidance on Azure logs, Defender for Endpoint and Defender for Office 365 which audit most Azure, Defender, including M365 logs for up to ten years with Microsoft Purview Audit (Premium).
-Azure log ingestion | Not Configured | SIEM Solution configuration is custom to each agency based on its specific requirements.
+Azure log ingestion | Not Configured | SIEM Solution configuration is custom to each organisation based on its specific requirements.
 This blueprint does not specify a SIEM and as such does not offer configuration guidance, however Agencies should consider their operational requirements in this area.
 This blueprint provides guidance on Azure logs, Defender for Endpoint and Defender for Office 365 which audit most Azure, Defender, including M365 logs for up to ten years with Microsoft Purview Audit (Premium).
 These technologies are also configured to send alert emails to Global Administrators and selected Office 365 administrators.
-Office 365 log ingestion | Not Configured | SIEM Solution configuration is custom to each agency based on its specific requirements.
+Office 365 log ingestion | Not Configured | SIEM Solution configuration is custom to each organisation based on its specific requirements.
 This blueprint does not specify a SIEM and as such does not offer configuration guidance, however Agencies should consider their operational requirements in this area.
 This blueprint provides guidance on Azure logs, Defender for Endpoint and Defender for Office 365 which audit most Azure, Defender, including M365 logs for up to ten years with Microsoft Purview Audit (Premium).
 These technologies are also configured to send alert emails to Global Administrators and selected Office 365 administrators.

 ### Azure AD tenant restrictions

 Office 365 and other enterprise SaaS applications that use Azure AD as their identity provider all share URLs with common domain names like `outlook.office.com` and `login.microsoftonline.com`.
-Blocking these internet addresses to prevent users from accessing other third-party Office 365 tenancies and services would also prevent users from accessing the agency's own Office 365 tenancy.
+Blocking these internet addresses to prevent users from accessing other third-party Office 365 tenancies and services would also prevent users from accessing the organisation's own Office 365 tenancy.
 With Azure AD tenant restrictions, agencies with a supported web filtering (proxy) system can specify the list of approved Azure AD tenants that their users are permitted to access (e.g. GovTeams).
 Azure AD then only grants access to these permitted tenants.

 Azure AD tenant restrictions prerequisites are as follows:

-- The agency's web filtering service supports TLS interception, HTTP header insertion, URL and FQDN filtering.
+- The organisation's web filtering service supports TLS interception, HTTP header insertion, URL and FQDN filtering.
 - Endpoints must trust the web filtering services PKI certificate chain for TLS communications.

 For more detail on Azure AD tenant restrictions, see [use tenant restrictions to manage access to SaaS apps](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/tenant-restrictions).